Thank you for your interest in the University of North Texas and the Honors College.

 - Advising by the Honors academic counselor;

-- Eligibility to live in Honors Hall or Rawlins Hall, two new residence halls designated for students in the Honors College;
+- Eligibility to live in Honors Hall or Rawlins Hall, two residence halls designated for students in the Honors College;

 - Free tickets to cultural events, including concerts and plays;